Policy: Redistributive

 Redistributive policies involve the transfer of resources or benefits from one group to another, typically from the wealthy or privileged to the less advantaged.
 These policies seek to reduce economic or social inequality by taking from those with more and providing for those with less.
 Progressive taxation, welfare programs, and financial assistance to low-income households are examples of redistributive policies.

 Horizontal

 Horizontal policy making and implementation involve joint work across governmental and departmental boundaries and across different social segments.
 Its aim is to address broad social issues such as poverty and social integration.
 One example is Quebec's Act to Combat Poverty and Social Exclusion (2002), and its accompanying strategy and action plans.

-In Gail Motsi's analysis of horizontal policy-making for the Institute on Governance, successful horizontal initiatives depend on effective consideration of what needs to be shared and when it needs to be shared.
+According to Gail Motsi's analysis of horizontal policy-making for the Institute on Governance, successful horizontal initiatives depend on effective consideration of what needs to be shared and when it needs to be shared.
 There is a continuum between information sharing, the sharing of objectives and the sharing of authority, with information sharing generally being easiest to establish, and the sharing of authority being the most difficult.